callmetango/.github/profile/README.md

 ### End user

 Please contact the support channels of your Linux distribution for user support.
-The Sonic DE development team does not provide end user support.
+The Sonic DE development team does not provide end-user support.

 ## Reporting bugs